leytilera/addonscript-spec/docs/schema/addon.md

 ### namespace

-The namespace of the addon in a reverse-DNS format.
-Used to identify addons across repositories, if it is present.
+This is the [namespace](../concepts/namespaces.md) of the addon, which should be in a reversed domain name format.
+Used to identify addons across repositories.

 ### files